-Leaders who abuse their power in the workplace don't just cause pain to their victims; new research finds they also suffer themselves.
+Leaders who abuse their power in the workplace cause pain not just to their victims but also themselves, research has found.

-A study recently published in the Academy of Management Journal revealed that when powerful people were rude and cruel to their colleagues, they were less likely to feel competent, respected and autonomous in the workplace.
+A study published in the journal Academy of Management revealed that when powerful people were rude and cruel to their colleagues, they were less likely to feel competent, respected and autonomous in the workplace.
 Additionally, they had difficulty relaxing after they went home for the night.

 Trevor Foulk, who led the research as a doctoral student at the University of Florida, said the research shows that having power is not universally good or bad.

 "This flips the script on abusive leadership," Foulk said in a statement.
 "We tend to assume that powerful people just go around and abuse and they're totally fine with it, but the effect of power on the power holder is more complex than that."

 For the study, researchers surveyed 116 leaders in fields including engineering, medicine, education and banking over a three-week span.
 The surveys examined how powerful leaders felt, which changed as they moved throughout the day.

 The study's authors discovered that when leaders felt powerful, they were not only more likely to act abusively but also to perceive incivility from their co-workers.
 This perception, in turn, negatively affected their own welfare.
 [What kind of boss worries employees?
 The unpredictable kind.]

 While it may seem silly to be sympathetic to a boss who yells and belittles those they work with, Foulk said it is worth noting that the bosses are suffering, too.